bifurcationkit/BifurcationKit.jl/docs/src/iterator.md

 The general method `continuation` is built upon this iterator interface and we refer to the source code for a complete example of use.

+> The iterator provided below does not compute eigenvalues nor perform bifurcations detection.

 ## Initialization

 > More information about **iterators** can be found on the [page](https://docs.julialang.org/en/v1/base/collections/#Collections-and-Data-Structures-1) of [julialang](https://docs.julialang.org/en/v1/).